Global Criminal Justice in the Hague

 Cultural activities

-There will also be the chance to visit The Peace Palace (£14), which houses the International Court of Justice (which is the principal judicial body of the United Nations), the Permanent Court of Arbitration (PCA), The Hague Academy of International Law and the Peace Palace Library.
-Lastly, a visit to the Prison Gate Museum (£5 with student card), one of the oldest former prisons in the Netherlands will be offered.
+Whilst visiting The Hague students will be able to engage in a range of cultural activities that are relevant to their studies.
+There will be the chance to visit The Peace Palace (£14), which houses the International Court of Justice (which is the principal judicial body of the United Nations), the Permanent Court of Arbitration (PCA), The Hague Academy of International Law and the Peace Palace Library.